 The GDPR is a comprehensive data privacy and protection regulation implemented by the European Union (EU) in 2018.
 It is designed to enhance and unify data privacy rights and protections for individuals within the EU while also addressing the export of personal data outside the EU.

 The GDPR has far-reaching implications for businesses and organizations that collect, process, store, or handle personal data of EU residents.
-Some important aspects of GDPR include the following.
+The following are some of the main aspects of GDPR.

 Get the latest from Satori